 If you have some questions about your meditation practice that you’d prefer not to bring up in the group discussion, you may request an individual interview with Ayya Ahimsa or Sanghamitta .
-Interviews with Ayya Ahimsa are scheduled at 10 am each morning except Mondays.
+Interviews with Ayya Ahimsa are scheduled at 1pm each afternoon, except Mondays.
 Interviews with Sanghamitta are more flexible.
 Please email us at email@example.com to schedule an interview.

 There is no charge for attending the group.
 If you would like to offer a donation to support the monastery and the presence of nuns in Canmore, please see our Donations page.
 Thank you (Anumodana)

 There is a lending library available downstairs for those who have attended at least a couple of meditation evenings and have the intention to continue to attend.
 There is a sign out book.
 Please fill out when you borrow a book.
 Please do not keep a book longer than one month.
 When you return the book, draw a line through your information in the sign out book and leave the book on that shelf for us to put it in it's proper place.

 Days of Silence